superlinear-ai/conformal-tights/README.md

 | 2022‑08‑30 22h |       71.3 |             0.0 |             0.0 |     19.5 |     28.9 |         1.5 |         1.3 |     967.9 |        0.0 |     7.0 |         1.0 |   22.0 |
 | 2022‑08‑30 23h |       80.4 |             0.0 |             0.0 |     18.9 |     24.3 |         1.6 |         1.1 |     967.9 |        0.0 |     7.0 |         1.0 |   23.0 |
 | 2022‑08‑31 00h |       81.6 |             1.0 |             0.0 |     18.7 |    293.5 |         0.9 |         0.3 |     967.8 |        0.0 |     7.0 |         2.0 |    0.0 |

+We can now equip a scikit-learn regressor with conformal prediction using `ConformalCoherentQuantileRegressor` as before, and then equip that conformal predictor with probabilistic time series forecasting using `DartsForecaster`:

 ```python
 from conformal_tights import DartsForecaster, ConformalCoherentQuantileRegressor